 How to boost your Marketplace listing on Facebook

-Now that you know how to add products to Facebook Marketplace, consider boosting your listing.
+Now that you know how to add products to Facebook Marketplace, consider boosting your listings to increase the chances of your items being sold.
 Boosted listings will appear to people in your nearby zip codes and are the easiest way to attract more traffic to your listing.
 All you have to do is click on a listing in Marketplace and select the “Boost Listing” option:

 From there, you can set a budget, choose how long your ad will run, select your payment method, and even preview your boosted listing before it goes live: